Last Updated: March 2018

 For the Fall transatlantic crossings from Europe/Mediterranean to Florida/Caribbean, the best time to buy tends to be around August and even into September, all depending on the exact cruises departure date and cancelation policy.
 We’ve encountered slightly better deals for the eastbound Spring repositioning cruises, but there are always plenty of Fall westbound deals that still remain under $500 per person and less than $50 per day.

 While typically waiting a month or two before the cruise’s departure to buy is a good bet, above all else, just buy when you see a great deal regardless of the time of year.
-In previous years we saw some great deals in February but they went even lower in early March.
-In 2014 we waited for these early-March bargains, only to find prices rose in many cases.
-Yet over the past several years, February proved to consistently be a low point for Spring transatlantic sailings.
-It’s a little bit of a gamble depending on booking trends whether the price may rise or fall from there.
-If you find a great price, don’t get greedy and wait for it to go lower.
+There have been instances where we’ve found some great repositioning cruise deals in February (or earlier) but they went even lower in early March.
+Other times, we’ve waited for these early-March bargains, only to find prices rose!
+It’s a bit of a gamble depending on booking trends whether the price may rise or fall from there.
+And these repositioning cruises actually do sometimes sell out.
+So if you find a great price, don’t get greedy and wait for it to go lower.
 Just book it!

 So What’s a Good Price for a Repositioning Cruise Deal?